miket7f/miket7f.github.io/pages/E Outputs.md

 In most applications, especially in pyrotechnics, where simultaneous ignition of multiple devices is required, parallel configurations are preferred.
 This setup allows for the simultaneous triggering of multiple igniters while keeping the voltage requirement constant.
 The total current increases with additional parallel igniters.

-In most cases, you will use a parallel configuration, as it will allow you to trigger different pyrotechnics at different times.
-The parallel configuration comes with the advantage of being able to ignite multiple electric igniters simultaneously.
-By doing so, the current increases, but the voltage requirement remains the same.
 For our designs, multi-electric igniter ignition was essential, as we had to use engine clusters.
 However, if your project does not require simultaneous multi-ignition, you might not need to deal with such complexities.

 #### Heating Wire
 Heating wires are similar to electric igniters in their operation.
 They consist of resistance wires with a specific resistance per meter.
 The resistance of the wire is influenced by its thickness: thinner wires have higher resistance, while thicker wires have lower resistance, as described by the following formula: